Japan's quake-crippled nuclear plant "losing faith" in leaking water pits

 Ono said on Monday Tepco did not have enough tank space should it need to move the water out of the storage pits, which were dug into higher ground away from the damaged reactors and lined with waterproof material.
 The company has stepped up construction of the sturdier tanks, he said.

-Tepco said over the weekend about 120,000 liters (32,000 gallons) of contaminated water leaked from the No. 2 and 3 pits.
+Tepco said over the weekend about 120,000 litres (32,000 gallons) of contaminated water leaked from the No. 2 and 3 pits.
 The plant's cooling system has also broken down twice in recent weeks.

 The government instructed Tepco to carry out a "fundamental" review of the problems at the plant, Chief Cabinet Secretary Yoshihide Suga told reporters on Monday.